 To reduce the image resolution and still having the same field of view, you have different ways depending on the sensor model: subsampling, binning, or scaler.
 But how do they differ?

 Subsampling skips multiple sensor pixels when reading out the image data.
 This reduces the amount of data to be transferred and enables higher camera frame rates.
 The captured image has a lower resolution but still the same field of view compared to the full-resolution image.

-Monochrome sensors and some color sensors ignore the Bayer pattern and the color information gets lost (mono subsampling).
+Monochrome sensors and some colour sensors ignore the Bayer pattern and the colour information gets lost (mono subsampling).

 Subsampling can also be done in the pixel preprocessing on the camera.
 This process reduces the data volume per image, but does not increase the frame rate.

 - If the pixel values are added, the image brightness increases.

 - If the pixel values are averaged, the image noise is reduced.

 Most monochrome sensors and some colour sensors combine neighboring Bayer pattern pixels; in this case, the colour information gets lost (mono binning).

 With the scaler, the image resolution can be reduced in adjustable factors.
 Thus, the data volume can be reduced.
 The captured image has a lower resolution but still the same field of view compared to the full-resolution image.
 Unlike subsampling or binning, the image is reduced almost continuously and the image brightness will not change.